OpenCTI-Platform/docs/docs/administration/users.md

 ## Organization administration

-Plateform administrators can promote members of an organization as "Organization administrator" which gives them the capability to create, edit and delete users from the corresponding Organization.
-To facilitate this, an administrator can define a list of groups which the organizations admins can grant to the newly created members.
+Plateform administrators can promote members of an organization as "Organization administrator".
+This elevated role grants them the necessary capabilities to create, edit and delete users from the corresponding Organization.
+Additionally, administrators have the flexibility to define a list of groups that can be granted to newly created members by the organization administrators.
+This feature simplifies the process of granting appropriate access and privileges to individuals joining the organization.

 ![Organization admin Settings view](assets/organization_admin_view.png)

-The plateform administrator can promote/demote an organization admin via its user edition form:
+The platform administrator can promote/demote an organization admin through its user edition form.

 ![Organization admin promoting/demoting](assets/define_organization_admin.png)

-This "Organization admin" has a restricted access Settings with the ability to manage only the members of the organizations they have been promoted as "admins" for.
+The "Organization admin" has restricted access to Settings.
+They can only manage the members of the organizations for which they have been promoted as "admins".